On determinantal point processes with nonsymmetric kernels: Application to the simulation of attractive couplings of repulsive DPPs

 \subsection{Numerical results}

 For our simulations, we use DPPs to simulate random subsets of a regular grid in $[0, 1]^2$ as an approximation of a continuous DPPs on the unit box.
-For any $k\in\N$ we define the regular grid of $n=(k+1)^2$ points of points of the form $(\frac{i}{k}, \frac{j}{k})\in[0, 1]^2$ and denote by $P_i$ the $i$-th point of this grid with some arbitrary ordering.
-We then consider kernels of the form $K_{i,j}=f(\|P_i-P_j\|)$, where $\|.\|$ is the euclidean norm on $\R^2$ and $f$ is some well-chosen function.
-Such a finite DPP approximates a continuous one \cite{Poinas}.
-We give an illustration of a regular DPP with a symmetric kernel in Figure \ref{fig: Example_simu}.
+For any $k\in\bN$ we define the regular grid of $n=(k+1)^2$ points of points of the form $(\frac{i}{k}, \frac{j}{k})\in[0, 1]^2$ and denote by $P_i$ the $i$-th point of this grid with some arbitrary ordering.
+We then consider kernels of the form $K_{i,j}=f(\|P_i-P_j\|)$, where $\|.\|$ is the euclidean norm on $\bR^2$ and $f$ is some well-chosen function.
+It was shown in \cite{Poinas} that this setting approximates the behaviour of stationary continuous DPPs.
+As an illustration, we give an example of the simulation of a regular DPP with a symmetric kernel in Figure \ref{fig: Example_simu}.